 Zachary Davis Videos

-Zachary Davis is currently incarcerated at a Special Needs Facility in Oklahoma
+Zachary Davis is currently incarcerated at a special needs facility in Tennessee

-Zachary Davis is not scheduled to be released from prison until 2076
+Zachary Davis is not eligible for release until 2076